-Prerequisites: Studio Art I and Studio Art II or Art Teacher recommendation
+Prerequisite: Studio Art+ or Art Teacher recommendation

-This course gives the students an opportunity to think like a graphic designer.
+This course gives students an opportunity to think like a graphic designer.
 Logos, menu designs and posters are a few products that students may design.
-They will utilize the design process for each unit by taking an idea, from a thumbnail to a comprehensive, to a final.
+They will utilize the design process for each unit by taking an idea from a thumbnail to a comprehensive, to a final.
 Graphic design deals with the creation of computer generated designs while incorporating their understanding of the Elements of Art and the Principles of Design.
 Students in this course will utilize the computer as a design tool to communicate visual ideas and demonstrate a variety of approaches to artistic creation.
 Students will have access to WACOM tablets to aide in the drawing process.
 The featured software is Adobe Illustrator and Adobe Photoshop.
 Some computer knowledge is helpful.